 Hydrangeas grow in full sun to partial shade, and the latter is preferable in dry climates.
 Plant it in rich garden soil that will keep the roots moist.
 This plant’s color is not affected by soil pH.
 Additional watering usually is required during hot, dry weather.

 The plant is amazing for home decor.
-It can adjust with weather easily.
+It can adjust to weather easily.
 Taking care of the tree also easy.
 For the beginner, the plant can be a great choice also.